Types of Stretches

 By Jon Stiffler PTA/Sports Center Manager

 Types of Stretches and When to Use Them

-In conclusion, flexibility is an often underperformed and overlooked part of performing physical activities.
-Knowing the category of stretches you should perform and how to perform them, as well as how to progress stretching, will aid in the reduction of injury during physical activities by ultimately helping increase range of motion and tissue extensibility.
+In conclusion, flexibility is an overlooked part of performing physical activities.
+Knowing the category of stretches you can perform and how to perform them, as well as how to progress stretching, will aid in the reduction of injury during physical activities.
+Therefore, ultimately helping increase range of motion and tissue extensibility.

 Want to learn more about orthopedics?
 Check our our YouTube Channel!

 To schedule an appointment with a JOI MD, please call 904-JOI-2000, schedule online or click below.